-Shortly thereafter, the Boone Town Council authorized the creation of a Boone Historical Marker program, with the 1940 Flood as the first topic of the new initiative.
+Shortly thereafter, the Boone Town Council authorized creating a Boone Historical Marker program, with the 1940 Flood as the first topic of the new initiative.
 Ever since, the Boone Historic Preservation Commission (HPC) has reviewed and evaluated proposals for the town’s historical marker program, authoring the marker designation report or working with applicants to co-author reports that provide sufficient historical documentation to justify local marker designation.
-The HPC is continuously at work on new local historical marker proposals and currently maintains a list of topics for new markers as funds permit.
+The HPC is continuously working on new local historical marker proposals and maintains a list of topics for new markers as funds permit.

 To propose a topic for a historical marker, please use the submission box at the bottom of this page.

 Councill’s Store was the area’s first post office, established in 1823 and operated by Jordan Councill, Jr. (1799-1875), a prominent merchant, livestock trader, and slaveholder.
 In 1849, the North Carolina legislature appointed Councill as one of three commissioners tasked with laying out the town of Boone as the seat for the newly established Watauga County, specifying its location on land that Councill and Ransom Hayes donated for that purpose just west of Councill’s Store.
 Councill, who served as the local postmaster from 1823 to 1859 and from 1860 to 1866, consented to changing the post office name to Boone in 1850.
 The marker site, opposite the current location of Boone Town Hall, is where the Councill’s Store was moved to after Daniel B. Dougherty acquired it in the 1880s.

 Source: John Preston Arthur's History of Watauga County, North Carolina (1915)